silentorb/game-design/general/game-engine-comparison-matrix.md

 #### Unity

-* Unity has both Probuilder and Realtime CSG, both of which are support both agile prototyping and optimized runtime
+* Unity has both Probuilder and Realtime CSG, both of which support both agile prototyping and optimized runtime
 * Each of these tools supports much more organic level geometry than simply using static meshes
-* Using either of these tools makes it easier to make massive changes to finished levels without extensive rework
+* Using either tools make it easier to perform massive changes to finished levels without extensive rework

 ### Robust profiling tools